Forms: Know the Difference

 "Specialty Type" Form

 A General Usage Form has a special Specialty Type option, which allows you to use the Form for a more specific purpose.
-Currently you can use a Marketing List Specialty Type Form, which allows you to add users to an Email Marketing List.
+Currently you can use a Marketing Audience Specialty Type Form, which allows you to add users to an Email Marketing Audience.
 The users don't even need to be associated with your platform!
 This way you can send out newsletters, product updates, event invitations, etc.

 MORE INFO > Specialty Type Forms